Social housing: Tenants in state and community housing

 If I’m turned down for social housing, is there any other help I can get from MSD?

-If you're not approved for social housing, you may be entitled to a range of “housing support products” from MSD.
-Some of this support has to be repaid to MSD, but some doesn't.
+If you’re not approved for social housing, you may be entitled to a range of “housing support products” from MSD.
+Some of this support has to be repaid to MSD, but some doesn’t.
 You can apply for help to pay for things like bonds, letting fees and moving costs.
 You can also ask for financial help to leave a tenancy.
-(For more information see “Types of benefits and other assistance / Assistance with tenants' renting costs” in the chapter “Dealing with Work and Income”.)
+(For more information see “Types of benefits” in the chapter “Dealing with Work and Income”.)

 How long will I be on a waiting list for?